-How to Find Square Footage
+How to Calculate Square Footage

 - Measure the length and width of the area.

 - Multiply the length in feet times the width in feet (length × width).
 Use one of the formulas below to calculate square footage for various non-rectangular shapes.

 - If the area is not a simple shape, break it into manageable parts and calculate the area of each part separately and then add them together.
 For example, to measure a floor of your home, calculate the square feet of each room, then add all area measurements together to derive the total square footage.